-The framework tools will cover the key elements of the NCS Regulations and, in most cases, directly replicate key metrics that will be monitored.
+The framework tools will cover the key elements of theand, in most cases, directly replicate key metrics that will be monitored.
 This will allow sites to manage their own data and make improvements as needed.
-The initial focus of these tools is to support sites to lift performance when working with tamariki and rangatahi in care.
+The initial focus of these tools is to support sites to lift performance when working with and in care.
 Oranga Tamariki expects framework tools to be widely available across the country in early 2021.

 This work aligns with regulation 86(1)(a).

 As well as using the site self-assessment tool, as required in regulation 86(1)(a) and (b), Oranga Tamariki reported that it initiated another continuous improvement process.
 The Quality Practice Tool.
 This covers the Oranga Tamariki Practice Standards , theand one thematic area of interest each quarter.
 It also focuses on the quality of practice in order to support continuous improvement in case work.
 The tool is used monthly, with one month in three focused on the National Care Standards.
 It provides a structured mechanism for sites to track their progress by applying a set of questions quarterly to a random sample of children in care by practice leaders and it uses a rating scale for each question from fully to not applicable.